Graph Homomorphism, Monotone Classes and Bounded Pathwidth: Preliminaries

-For a relational structure, $\mathcal{B}$ (which will always be a graph possibly with some additional unary relations), let $\QCSP(\mathcal{B})$ be the problem with input a sentence $\phi$ in prenex form with quantifier-free part positive conjunctive.
+$\QCSP(\mathcal{B})$, is defined for some relational structure $\mathcal{B}$ which for us will always be a graph.
+The problem takes as input a sentence $\phi = Q_1x_1Q_2x_2 \cdot Q_nx_n \Phi$ such that $Q_i \in \{ \exists,\forall \}$ and $\Phi$ is a conjunction of atomic formulas, \textit{constraints}.
+The primal graph of a formula $\Phi$ contains a vertex for each $x_i \in \Phi$ and an edge if and only if the two variables occur together in a constraint.
 Let $\Pi_{2k}$-$\QCSP(\mathcal{B})$ be the restriction of this problem to sentences in $\Pi_{2k}$-form, \mbox{i.e.} with quantifier prefix leading with universal quantifiers, alternating $2k-1$ times, concluding with existential quantifiers.